Overview of Australian Visa changes from 1 July 2023

 Due to the free trade agreement between UK and Australia, there are some key changes in the Australian visas for UK citizens.

-Labour Market Testing (LMT) provisions for UK passport holders will be removed due to the free trade agreement between Australia and UK.
+Labor Market Testing (LMT) provisions for UK passport holders will be removed due to the free trade agreement between Australia and UK.

 Simplify licensing procedures to make it easier for qualified professionals to travel between Australia and the UK.